Chhapaiya

 Chhapaiya is a village in Gonda District in the Indian state of Uttar Pradesh, about 50 km from the district headquarters of Gonda, and 40 km from Ayodhya.

 Points of interest

-It is the birthplace of Swaminarayan.
-Swaminarayan was born there on 3 April 1781 as Ghanshyam.
+It is the birthplace of Bhagavan Swaminarayan.
+Bhagavan Swaminarayan was born there on 3 April 1781 as Ghanshyam.
 This village became a pilgrimage destination for his followers worldwide.

 The Swaminarayan temple at Chhapaiya went through renovation completed by 2016.

 Place of pilgrimage

 The following are holy places in Chhapaiya:

 Ghanshyam Bhavan

 Ghanshyam Bhavan is a monument sited on Bhagwan Swaminarayan's birthplace.
 A temple on this place was erected by Acharya Ayodhyaprasadji Maharaj in 1863, after Bhagwan Swaminarayan's passing in 1830.
 After 47 years another temple was built by Acharya Purushottamprasadji Maharaj in 1910.
 It is undergoing reconstruction in marble.
 It was a project started in 2004 by Acharya Tejendraprasadji Maharaj.
 The marble-decorated room is on the ground floor.